shopping Psyllium - all 6 varieties | shop organic only

 harvesting

 Psyllium flower spikes turn reddish brown when ripe, the lower leaves become dry and the upper leaves turn yellow.
 To minimize shattering and field losses, the crop is harvested in the morning after dew has dried.
-Mature plants are cut 15 cm above the ground and then bound.
+Mature psyllium husk plants are cut 15 cm above the ground and then bound.
 They are left to dry for a few days before thrashing.

 preserving